ephemer4l/Contents/docs/configuration/split-ssh.md

    ```
    user@debian-10:~$ sudo apt-get install ssh-askpass
    ```
+3. Shutdown the template and restart your `vault` VM.

 With this configuration you'll be prompted for entering your password every time you start your vault VM to be able to make use of your SSH key.

 ### Using [KeePassXC][KeePassXC]